-We hedge a portion of our interest rate risk with financial derivative instruments.
+We hedge a portion of our interest rate risk with financial derivative instruments that may require us to post collateral.
 If market interest rates decrease below the interest rates we have locked in, this will result in a liability related to our interest rate swap derivatives, which can be significant.
 We may be required to post cash or letters of credit as collateral depending on fluctuations in the fair value of the derivative instruments.
 Settlement of interest rate swap derivative instruments in a liability position could require a significant amount of cash, which could negatively impact our liquidity and short-term credit availability and increase interest expense over the term of the associated debt.